UniBee-Billing/unibee-go-client/docs/UnibeeApiMerchantEmailSendTemplateEmailToUserReq.md

 NewUnibeeApiMerchantEmailSendTemplateEmailToUserReqWithDefaults instantiates a new UnibeeApiMerchantEmailSendTemplateEmailToUserReq object
 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAttachInvoiceId

+`func (o *UnibeeApiMerchantEmailSendTemplateEmailToUserReq) GetAttachInvoiceId() string`

+GetAttachInvoiceId returns the AttachInvoiceId field if non-nil, zero value otherwise.

+### GetAttachInvoiceIdOk

+`func (o *UnibeeApiMerchantEmailSendTemplateEmailToUserReq) GetAttachInvoiceIdOk() (*string, bool)`

+GetAttachInvoiceIdOk returns a tuple with the AttachInvoiceId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttachInvoiceId

+`func (o *UnibeeApiMerchantEmailSendTemplateEmailToUserReq) SetAttachInvoiceId(v string)`

+SetAttachInvoiceId sets AttachInvoiceId field to given value.

+### HasAttachInvoiceId

+`func (o *UnibeeApiMerchantEmailSendTemplateEmailToUserReq) HasAttachInvoiceId() bool`

+HasAttachInvoiceId returns a boolean if a field has been set.

 ### GetTemplateName